 The HCC's practice and case law to date offers no relevant guidance.
-The HCC is expected to follow the relevant European legislation and case law on this point.
+It is expected to follow the relevant European legislation and case law on this point.

-22 Briefly explain how agreements establishing 'selective' distribution systems are assessed under antitrust law.
+23 Briefly explain how agreements establishing 'selective' distribution systems are assessed differently under antitrust law.